Veranstaltungen im HS 2025

 Over the past five decades, global agricultural practices have seen sweeping changes driven by shifts in political and economic strategies, from the Green Revolution in Asia to large-scale land acquisitions in Africa necessitating alongue-duree view of these transformations, their continuities, and changes.
 These developments, coupled with the forces of globalization and neoliberalism, have intensified corporate control over both land and resources, often exacerbating challenges for smallholder farmers and indigenous communities.
 The doctoral workshop, 'Of Land and Labour: Agrarian Capitalism in the Modern World,' will explore the historical and present-day transformations that have redefined global agro-regimes, with a focus on the Global South in the nineteenth and twentieth centuries.

-Poster (PDF, 5.8 MB) Programme (PDF, 8.7 MB)
+Poster (PDF, 5.8 MB) Program (PDF, 8.7 MB)

 Reading Seminar